SKShorna/Python-Beginner-level/README.md

-Here I am adding some basic problem of python code
+Here I am adding Python programming for Beginner Level code

 To save work and save it into git files in local directory, make a directory first(if want to create a new one)